Reaching high for the best for your child

 History - Progression Document

-The aim of history teaching is to stimulate the children’s interest and understanding about the life of people who lived in the past.
-We teach children a sense of chronology, and through this they develop a sense of identity and a cultural understanding based on their historical heritage.
-Thus they learn to value their own and other people’s cultures in modern multicultural Britain and, by considering how people lived in the past, they are better able to make their own life choices today.
-We teach children to understand how events in the past have influenced our lives today; we also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving.
+By considering how people lived in the past, children are better able to make their own life choices today.
+We teach children to understand how events in the past have influenced our lives today.
+We also teach them to investigate these past events and develop the skills of enquiry, analysis, interpretation, and problem-solving.

 Physical Education (PE) - Progression Document